JasminDreasond/Tiny-Essentials/README.md

 Or download the scripts directly from this repository.

-## 🗃️ Legacy Code

-Some scripts in this repository have been preserved for backwards compatibility.
-These include modules like:

-- `@tinypudding/firebase-lib`
-- `@tinypudding/discord-oauth2`
-- `@tinypudding/mysql-connector`
-- `@tinypudding/puddy-lib`

-These modules have been updated to work with modern environments but may not be actively developed further.

 ## 🧪 Module Versions

 The core version of Tiny Essentials (version 1) is located in the folder [`/src/v1`](./src/v1).